 Research Training Programs

-The UCT Mainz supports Master Degree Programs aiming at enabling optimal training in translational cancer medicine, such as the Master degree in Biomedicine and the Master degree in Epidemiology.
+The UCT Mainz supports Master's Degree Programs aiming at enabling optimal training in translational cancer medicine, such as the Master's degree in Biomedicine, in Epidemiology and in Medical Ethics as well as the international Master's degree in Biomedicine.

 Overall training of MD candidates and physicians

 Overall training of MD candidates and physicians, either as clinical or physician scientists, is well-established at the UMM.
-Within the last five years, around 1,620 MD candidates have completed their thesis in topics covering either basic scientific or clinical topics and have worked on their project embedded in various training programs such as DFG-funded Collaborative Research Centers (SFBs).
+Lots of MD candidates complete their thesis in topics covering either basic scientific or clinical topics and work on their project embedded in various training programs such as DFG-funded Collaborative Research Centers (CRCs) every year.
+In November 2019, the structured doctorate for medicine and dentistry students was introduced at the UMM.
+The MAInz-DOC doctoral program enables students to take part in an accompanying scientific curriculum alongside their doctoral thesis with reliable supervision.

 Further training programs

-Further training programs in part covering cancer research include the Virchow Fellowship-Program of the Center of Thrombosis and Hemostasis (CTH) and the Science Transfer Program funded by the Medical Faculty.
+Further training programs in part covering cancer research include the Virchow Fellowship-Program of the Center of Thrombosis and Hemostasis (CTH), the Integrated Research Training Group of the CRC 1292, and the International PhD Programme (IPP) of the IMB.